ID: 613

 Conference Topic: G1.
 Academia

-This session calls all IA researchers and academics to share their wisdom with regard to IA teaching and research in the age if misinformation and disinformation.
+This session calls IA researchers and academics to share their wisdom with regard to IA teaching and research in the age of misinformation and disinformation.

 Status: approve